SteliosPapargyris/Enviromental-Pollution-Detection-using-Deep-Learning/README.md

 ## 📢 Release Notes

 ### 🚀 Upcoming Changes
-- Add Temperature as a feature to classifier (before feeding temp into classifier i should normalize this column (StandardScaler, z-score etc or whatever)
 - Add from Chip 5 to training (10%, then 20% etc until test accuracy is high)
-- Change unseen Chip from 5 to 1 then 2 then 3 then 4.
-- Change Chip 2 as a "base" Chip with Chip 1,3,4
 - .clone --> in latent space of encoder of z
 - Write the thesis